riv23/Hearthstone-search/README.md

 To start the app, use the [App Engine Maven Plugin](http://code.google.com/p/appengine-maven-plugin/) that is already included in this demo.
 Just run the command.

     mvn appengine:devserver

+## Whant to collaborate ?

+Pull request are welcome :)